danim7/inode_count_modifier/README.md

 The data used to feed a filesystem is created by each test script, except for "test_fs_70gb.sh" which uses a sample of real-world files (totalling 117589 inodes and 64GiB).

+If you use this tool, please don't hesitate to provide any feedback (whether it's positive or negative).

 # Use cases